• Skip to main content

 Read MoreNonprofit’s Guide to Risk Management and Insurance

-December 2024 update: For information on a recent Georgia Supreme Court ruling on open records, see THIS ARTICLE.
-Is your nonprofit required to allow public access to its records and meetings?
+Updated on August 4, 2025 Is your nonprofit required to allow public access to its records and meetings?
 Under Georgia law, government agencies and even some nonprofits are required to make certain public disclosures.
-The Open Records Act and the Open Meetings …
+The Open Records Act and the Open Meetings Act, also known as the Georgia Sunshine Laws, provide broad public access to …

 What is a “Member” of a Nonprofit?